BaalNetbek/texture-packer/README.md

 # Texture Packer

-Texture Packer tool allows you to pack individual images into one texture atlas.
+The Texture Packer tool efficiently combines multiple images into a single optimized texture atlas, reducing memory usage and improving rendering performance.
+It streamlines asset management for game development and UI design by optimizing space usage with intelligent packing algorithms.

-## Features
+## Key features:

-- Automatically add all images from folder or from command line.
+- Automatically add images from a folder or via the command line.
-- Supported input formats: JPEG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PNM.
+- Supports input formats: JPEG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PNM.
-- Write to: PNG (default), TGA, BMP.
+- Exports to PNG (default), TGA, and BMP.
-- Ability to set border around image.
+- Ability to trim input images to remove transparent areas.
-- Ability to trim input images.
+- Option to set a border around images for better separation.

 ## Usage